Shwabbaa/cryptopack-docs/docs/source/items.rst

 Other Items
 -------------

-Modelling
+Creation
 -------------

+Items can be textured just as normal.

-Modelling items is one of the easiest things to do.
+Modelling items is very easy for a simple item.

 #.
 Install and open BlockBench
 #.
 Select "New Java Block/Item"